Conker's Pocket Tales: Reception

 Conker's Pocket Tales received mixed reviews from critics.
 N64 Magazine considered it as one of the best Game Boy Color games at the time of its release.
 IGN contributor Adam Cleveland that while it was not a masterpiece, it still showed Rare as a leading developer in 8-bit titles.
 Nintendo Power staff felt the game took full advantage of the Game Boy Color's space in terms of graphics and gameplay.
-On the other hand, a disappointed Andrew Reiner of Game Informer, did not, describing the game as having "insulting" gameplay, a boring premise, and starring an "annoying little squirrel".
+On the other hand, a disappointed Andrew Reiner of Game Informer, criticized the game as having "insulting" gameplay, a boring premise, and starring an "annoying little squirrel".

 The most enthusiastic reviews of Conker's Pocket Tales highlighted its depth, Official Nintendo Magazine calling it "one huge adventure you've gotta play".
 Planet Game Boy magazine praised the game's size and included minigames, stating that Pocket Tales is "a real grower" and that its lengthy lifespan of 20 hours "will fly by".
 Similarly, N64 Magazine wrote that the game is "far more engrossing than you'd expect it to be after [its] dismal start", highlighting its length, puzzles and exploration aspect.
-Staff from Nintendo Power praised its length, amount of mini-games, and a challenge level suitable for both young and experienced players.
-Conversely, Player One's Carlito, opined that despite it being a decent action adventure title with "funny action" and a high amount of levels, bosses and collectable weapons, the game was easy (especially with its repetitive puzzles) to the point of being beatable quickly.
+Staff from Nintendo Power praised its length, number of mini-games, and a challenge level suitable for both young and experienced players.
+Conversely, Player One's Carlito, opined that despite it being a decent action adventure title with "funny action" and a high number of levels, bosses and collectable weapons, the game was easy (especially with its repetitive puzzles) to the point of being beatable quickly.
 Dean Scott of Computer and Video Games found its gameplay too repetitive, as well as the environments and enemies too dull, for the player to be immersed in it.

 Comparisons were frequently made to The Legend of Zelda: Link's Awakening, and many reviewers, even favorable ones, felt Conker's Pocket Tales was not as good.
 Carlito called it as playable as Link's Awakening, particularly with its controls.
 Reiner also acknowledged Conker's movements and that there were "noble and interesting" design choices.